 Tips to approach this Red Rock study game

 Practice time management

 As mentioned earlier, time management is critical to succeeding in the Red Rock Study game.
-The 25-minute time limit is short, so you need to make the most of every minute.
-If the Red Rock study game is part of the assessment, the time for the Ecosystem Creation game is fixed to 35 minutes.
+The 35-minute time limit is short, so you need to make the most of every minute.
+If the Red Rock study game is part of the assessment, the time for the Ecosystem Creation game is fixed at 35 minutes.
 In the usual setup with the Ecosystem Creation and the Plant Defense games, candidates can freely choose how to allocate the 60 minutes between both games.

 Maintain focus on the objectives

 Given the central role of objectives in the Redrock Study game, it is essential to remain mindful of them throughout the process.
 When examining information during the investigation phase, concentrate solely on data pertinent to the objectives.
 Avoid devoting time to unrelated data that will not contribute to answering the questions in the analysis phase.
 Discern the key signals amid the noise.

 It is crucial to perform a meticulous analysis during the Redrock Study game.
 Verify your work and re-examine your calculations to guarantee the accuracy of the information and responses provided.
 Ensure that all components of the question have been addressed and all germane data has been incorporated into your report.
 Avoid falling into traps (e.g., by neglecting units and, as a result, comparing apples and oranges).

 Practice your data interpretation and quantitative reasoning skills